How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Integral Representation and Ridgelet Transform

-As remarks, we can \emph{reproduce a finite net} as $g_p = S[\mu_p]$ by letting $\mu_p = \sum_{j=1}^p c_j \delta_{(a_j,b_j)}$ with Dirac measures $\delta_{(a,b)}$, because we assume that a parameter distribution $\mu$ is a Borel measure, which includes both continuous densities and singular masses.
+\end{dfn} We have two motivations to employ the integral representation introduced above.
+First, it provides a unified expression for a variable number $\num$ of parameters including an infinite number of parameters.
+As the integral suggests, it is \emph{formally} an infinite version of the ordinary finite neural network.
+Namely, whereas the finite net $g_\num = \sum_{j=1}^\num c_j \sigma( a_j \cdot x - b_j )$ is a weighted sum of a finite number of hidden units $\sigma(a_j \cdot x - b_j)$ with weights $c_j$ and indices $j \in [\num]$, the infinite net $S[\mu]$ is a weighted integral of an infinite number of hidden units $\sigma(a \cdot x - b)$ with weight function $\mu(a,b)$ and ``indices'' $(a,b) \in V$.
+Nevertheless, we can also \emph{express a finite net} as $g_\num = S[\mu_\num]$ by letting $\mu_\num = \sum_{j=1}^\num c_j \delta_{(a_j,b_j)}$ with Dirac measures $\delta_{(a_j,b_j)}$, because we assume that a parameter distribution $\mu$ is a Radon measure, which includes both continuous densities and singular masses.
 In other words, the integral representation is \emph{not} a counterpart of the finite models, but it is an extension of the finite models.
 Second, the map $S$ is linear in $\mu$.
-Since the non-linear parameters $(a_j,b_j)$ are ``integrated out'' in the integral representation (like ``marginalize out'' in the Bayesian literature), we are now free from the non-linearity of neural networks.
-Finally, in order to cover a wide range of activation functions, we will use a slightly extended definition of $S[\mu]$ in the proof sections.
-Nevertheless, we will not use this extended version in the main sections for the sake of simplicity.
+Since the non-linear parameters {$(a,b)$} are ``integrated out'' in the integral representation (as ``marginalized out'' in the Bayesian literature), we are now free from the non-linearity of neural networks.